sulliv13/Seattle_Track_2/Examples/README.md

 ## Jupyter Notebooks (Python)

 **Zone11_EDA_demo.ipynb** - This Jupyter Notebook has general AIS data exploration, AIS data plotting, vessel type classification and anomoly detection analysis.
+If you are new to AIS data, this is a good introduction and will give you a good feel for the data and how it can be used.

 **AnalysisAndClassification.ipynb** - This Jupyter Notebook has data cleaning functions, proximity filtering, encounter categorization, and vessel and size prediction analysis.